 Deep Vein Thrombosis (DVT) – Signs, Symptoms and Prevention

 A Deep Vein Thrombosis (DVT) is a blood clot that forms in the deep veins.
 It usually develops in the leg, most commonly in the calf or thigh, however, it may also form in the deep veins of the arms, pelvis or abdomen.
 When the blood flow slows or is blocked, a clot may form on the wall of a vein.

 Elders at risk:

 - DVT is a common complication of surgery and immobility.
-It can occur at any age but those most at risk are adults over age 60.
+It can occur at any age but people most at risk are adults over age 60.

 - Being overweight or obese is associated with reduced mobility and is a known risk factor for heart attacks and strokes.

-- Other risk factors include a previous history of DVT, inherited clotting disorders, taking oral contraceptives or hormone replacement therapy, pregnancy and smoking.
+- Other risk factors include a previous history of DVT, inherited clotting disorders, taking oral contraceptives, hormone replacement therapy, pregnancy and smoking.
 All these increase the risk of blood clots occurring.

 Signs and Symptoms

 It is important to recognise that only about half of the people who have DVT, show signs and symptoms.